Russians press assault on eastern Ukrainian city

 'I emphasize: this is a deliberate direct Russian terror, and not some mistake or an accidental missile strike," Zelenskyy said.

+The British Defense Ministry said Saturday that air-launched anti-ship missiles generally do not have precision accuracy against ground targets.
+It said Russia likely was using such missiles because of a shortage of more accurate weapons.

-The Kremlin has repeatedly claimed that the Russian military is targeting fuel storage sites and military facilities, not residential areas.
+The Kremlin has repeatedly claimed that the Russian military is targeting fuel storage sites and military facilities, not residential areas, although missiles also recently hit an apartment building in Kyiv and a shopping mall in the central city of Kremenchuk.

+On Saturday, Kremenchuk Mayor Vitaliy Maletskyy said the death toll in the mall attack had risen to 21 and one person was still missing.

 Moscow portrayed their departure from Snake Island as a “goodwill gesture” to help unblock exports of grain.